OluwakejiOnabajo/react-calculator-app-reactjs/README.md

 ### SAIL Tech Talent Project 1

 ### Description:
-In this project I built a fully functional basic calculator with basic mathematical functionalities using react js.
+This project is a fully functional basic calculator with basic mathematical functionalities using react js.

 ### Preview
 This project have been deployed and can be view [here - reactjs-math-calculator](https://reactjs-math-calculator.herokuapp.com/).

 # Getting Started with Create React App